• Skip to primary navigation

 Reply

-• Pavel Cernik says
+Pavel Cernik

 Hi, I was thinking the same - most other recipes say that temperature over 140°F (60°C) will make the steak dry.
 And that is supported by a serious science on how proteins denaturation during cooking.